First Brands Group: Liquidating Plan Follows $2.3B Fraud Collapse

 | Total Off-Balance Sheet | ~$3.2 billion |

 The Onset master leases represent the largest single off-balance sheet exposure at approximately $1.9 billion.
-These obligations were accelerated prior to the bankruptcy filing, converting what had been structured as manageable periodic payments into immediate claims against the estate.
+These obligations were accelerated prior to the bankruptcy filing, converting what had been structured as periodic payments into immediate claims against the estate.
 The unsecured supply chain financing programs added another $800 million in off-balance sheet exposure, while the Evolution, CarVal, and Aequum facilities together contributed roughly $470 million more.

 The alleged factoring fraud added another layer of obligations.
-The company has accrued approximately $2.3 billion in third-party factoring liabilities—though the legitimacy of these claims is precisely what the examiner has been appointed to investigate.
+The company accrued approximately $2.3 billion in third-party factoring liabilities—though the legitimacy of these claims is precisely what the examiner has been appointed to investigate.
 The double-pledging allegations mean that multiple parties may have claims to the same underlying receivables, and fabricated invoice allegations suggest some portion of the factoring liabilities may be disputed.

 Major Creditor Exposure.